stephanie-K/portfolio/README.md

 **Next steps**
 - add content to Video Games page
 - add content to Going Green and add links to wireframes docs
-- improve content to CICA new online system
 - reassess the accessibility and improve it
+- enhance with Javascript?
+- improve with CSS transition